jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 ---

-# introduction
+# Introduction
-- what is ar.js.
-- work on any device
-- work on android, ios11 and window mobile.
-- totally open source and free of charge
-- link to the github repo

-AR.js is efficient Augmented Reality for the Web.
+AR.js is an efficient Augmented Reality solution on the Web.

-It runs 100% in your web browser. no app to install. no need for specific devices e.g. tango or iphone.
+It runs 100% in your web browser, this means no app to install!
+There is no need for a specific device either e.g. tango or iphone.
-It run fast, 60fps on 2year-old phone.
+You can use it with your own phone.
+Depending on which device you have, it can run very fast, up to 60fps on 2year-old phones!

-It run on every plateform: android, ios11 and window mobile.
+You will not be limited by your OS because AR.js runs on every platforms: Android, iOS11 and Windows mobile.
+And most importantly, it is open source and free of charge.
+The code is all available on github.
+I wanted to make sure that AR.js was working well with a-frame.
+A-frame is very easy to use.
+Thus, combining a-frame and AR.js it's easier for everybody to create AR content on the web.

-looks good ? let see how to use it
+Sounds good?
+Let's see how to use it.

 # Show Dont Tell
 Today you can make